turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Progress tracker

+- [x] Prepare an AWS Account for import to Guardrails
 - [x] Connect an AWS Account to Guardrails
 - [x] Observe AWS Resource Activity
 - [x] Enable Your First Policy Pack